-As he takes up the mantle at Sinai Synagogue, we speak to Rabbi Paul Strasko about jazz, upholding tradition, and run-ins with the Russian mafia.
+As he takes up the mantle at Sinai Synagogue, we speak to Rabbi Paul Strasko about jazz, upholding tradition, and run-ins with the mafia.

 Rabbi Paul Strasko is the first to admit, he isn’t your conventional rabbi.
-When asked what brought him to Yorkshire from the States, he replies: “It has something to do with strange things in Germany to do with the Russian mafia.”
+When asked what brought him to Yorkshire from the States, he replies: “It has something to do with strange things in Germany to do with the mafia.”

 Born in Montana, Paul began playing jazz professionally from 14, which led to university studies in classical performance, composition and theory.
 Playing six different instruments, he performed across the country with a traditional New Orleans style jazz band for seven years, and for the last four, he was clarinettist for the Seattle-based jazz flash klezmer trio, the Rootless Cosmopolitans.
 As can often be the case with music degrees, his education led to 12 years spent working as a project manager for pharmaceutical companies across the globe.